PallelaKalyan/Nemorphism-_Calculator/README.md

-# Nemorphism Calculator
+# Neumorphism Calculator

-The Nemorphism Calculator is a sleek and user-friendly calculator application developed using HTML, CSS, and JavaScript.
+The Neumorphism Calculator is a sleek and user-friendly calculator application developed using HTML, CSS, and JavaScript.
 It implements the emerging design trend of Neumorphism, combining elements of flat design and skeuomorphism to create a modern and visually appealing user interface.

  ![Calculator Screenshot](calci_preview.png)

 ## Features

 - Basic arithmetic operations: Addition, subtraction, multiplication, and division.